-Reading: Romans 9
+Today's Bible Reading: Romans 9

 I am speaking the truth in Christ -- I am not lying; my conscience bears me witness in the Holy Spirit, that I have great sorrow and unceasing anguish in my heart.
 I could wish that I myself were accursed and cut off from Christ for the sake of my brothers, my kinsmen according to the flesh.
 They are Israelites, and to them belong the adoption, the glory, the covenants, the giving of the law, the worship, and the promises.
 To them belong the patriarchs, and from their race, according to the flesh, is the Christ who is God over all, blessed forever.
 Amen.
 But it is not as though the word of God has failed.
 For not all who are descended from Israel belong to Israel, and not all are children of Abraham because they are his offspring, but "Through Isaac shall your offspring be named."
 This means that it is not the children of the flesh who are the children of God, but the children of the promise are counted as offspring.
-(Romans 9:1-8)
+(Romans 9:1-8 ESV)

 Reflecting and Thinking

-God's intent in Israel was to reveal himself and to reach all whom he prepared for glory and called, not only in physical Israel, but in spiritual Israel which includes Gentiles (vv.
+God's intent in Israel was to reveal himself in order to reach all whom he prepared for glory and called, not only in physical Israel but in spiritual Israel, including Gentiles (vv.
 19-29).
-Israel's lack of faith and dependence on law and works has excluded them.
+Israel's lack of faith and dependence on law and works have excluded them.
 The Gentiles have found faith and righteousness even though they were not seeking it (vv.
 30-33).

 What advantages did Israel have?
-Why did Israel find it so hard to seek God by the faith of Abraham, choosing instead to depend on righteousness by the law and by works?
-Based on this chapter, how would you explain that God was not unjust in choosing Isaac over Ishmael, in choosing Jacob over Esau, or in rejecting Pharaoh?
+Why did Israel find it so hard to seek God through the faith of Abraham, choosing instead to depend on righteousness by the law and by works?
+Based on this chapter, how would you explain that God was not unjust in choosing Isaac over Ishmael, or in choosing Jacob over Esau, or in rejecting Pharaoh?

 Deeper study: What does v.
 30 say about whether we by faith seek God or merely seek salvation (righteousness)?